-Please note the following e-briefing does not replace the verbal briefing to take place at 6.40am on Sunday 20th August 2017 at the race start.
+This preliminary race briefing does not replace the verbal briefing to take place at 7:45am, 19th August 2018 at Race HQ in Lawson Park (near the finish line).
 This information is given as an advance information service to prepare competitors for the rules and regulations and general conduct of the event.
-Please read through these briefing notes carefully as they will provide you with a guide to your safe and fair participation in the 2017 Ten Kilometre event.
-Should you have any queries, please make note of them and check with race officials on the morning of the race or email email@example.com
+Please read through these briefing notes carefully as they will provide you with a guide to your safe and fair participation in the 2018 10km event.
+Further enquiries can be made with an event official at Race HQ on Saturday afternoon from 2pm to 5pm (Lawson Park), or on race morning.

 Your race kit will contain a disposable timing chip incorporated into the bib number.

-- Race bib is clearly visible on the front of the torso
+- Be clearly visible from the front

-- Race bib is pinned in all four corners
+- Pinned on by all four corners

 Race Day Briefing